anshuln2/scalable-fingerprinting-of-llms/README.md

 - Default: Perinucleus (`--key_response_strategy perinucleus`).
 You must pass `--perinucleus_model`; the script errors if omitted.
 - English generation (`--key_response_strategy independent`): Uses the specified model to generate both key and response text, seeded with `--first_token_strategy`.
 - Random word generation (`--random_word_generation`): Concatenates random words for keys and responses.
-- English with random responses (finetune only): Generate fingerprints with English generation, then during finetuning set `--fingerprint_generation_strategy english_random_responses` to replace responses with random words (only for `response_length=1`).
+- English with random responses (finetune only): Generate fingerprints with English-Random generation, then during finetuning set `--fingerprint_generation_strategy english_random_responses` to replace responses with random words (only for `response_length=1`).

 **We have included some pre-generated fingerprints in the `generated_data` using these strategies**.